antohi/GPOGuard/README.md

 - Color-coded terminal UI via **Colorama**
 - Modular design for scaling and new features
 - UI powered by **Streamlit**
+- Flask API Backend layer for GUI and external automation                              |

 ---